 Progressive retinal atrophy (PRA) is a hereditary condition that results in vision loss in dogs (as well as humans).
 Blindness has many causes and can be a common health issue in dogs, especially if they’re older.
 It may sound scary, but dogs are able to cope well with blindness thanks to their other senses.
 PRA specifically is a non-painful loss of vision that occurs over a period of time.
 Loss of vision can take 1 to 2 years to be complete.

-What causes progressive retinal atrophy?
+What causes blindness in progressive retinal atrophy?

 The retina perceives images through photoreceptors that collect information about light.
 There are two types of photoreceptors in the retina: rods and cones.